Related Services

 Don’t smoke: Avoid tobacco because it is linked to cancers.

 Get screenings: People over 45, and people with a high-risk family history, should get regular screenings to detect rectal cancer early.
-Screenings can include a colonoscopy, virtual colonoscopy with a CT-scan and fecal occult blood test.
+Screenings can include a colonoscopy, virtual colonoscopy with a CT scan and fecal occult blood test.

 Limit alcohol: Reduce the risk of getting rectal cancer by having only one alcoholic drink a day.

-Maintain a healthy weight or lose weight: Aim for a body mass index no higher than 25 to avoid development of rectal cancer.
+Maintain a healthy weight or lose weight: Aim for a body mass index no higher than 25 to avoid the development of rectal cancer.

 Practice good health: Eat a healthy low-fat, lower-calorie diet that includes plenty of fruit and vegetables, and exercise daily.